Physics-Based Learning for Robotic Environmental Sensing: Learning Flow Fields using a Mobile Robot

 \subsection{Mobile Robot Design}

-For simplicity, in what follows we focus on the in-plane components of the velocity field and take measurements on a plane parallel to the ground.
-Extension to the 3D case is straightforward.
-Particularly, we use the D6F-W01A1 flow sensor from OMRON; see Section \ref{sec:exp} for more details.
+To measure the in-plane velocity components, we use a set of D6F-W01A1 flow sensors from \textsc{OMRON}; see Section \ref{sec:results} for more details.
 Figure \ref{fig:directivity} shows the directivity pattern for this sensor measured empirically.

 In this figure, the normal velocity component $q \cos \hat{\theta}$ is given as a function of the angle $\hat{\theta}$ of the flow from the axis of the sensor.
 It can be seen that there exists an angle above which the measurements deviate from the mathematical formula and for an even larger angle, no flow is detected at all.
 The numerical values for these angles are roughly $55^o$ and $75^o$ for the sensor used here.
 This directivity pattern can be used to determine the maximum angle spacing between sensors mounted on a plane perpendicular to the robot's $z$-axis, so that any velocity vector on the $x-y$ plane can be measured with adequate accuracy.
 This spacing is $45^o$, which means that eight sensors are sufficient to sweep the plane.